 This course will allow you to develop broad-ranging engineering knowledge.
 You'll gain the specific skills you need to turn designs for buildings and bridges into reality, or design innovative and sustainable solutions to global challenges.

-From day one, the course has a practical focus, and you'll have the opportunity to take part in site visits and placements.
+During this degree you'll have the opportunity to take part in site visits and placements, providing a practical focus.
 You'll also carry out hands-on work in our specialist labs and facilities.

 Emerging as a well-rounded engineer with an in-depth understanding of the key civil engineering disciplines.
 You'll focus on the design of structures with topics such as an introduction to architecture, sustainable engineering systems, and construction management.